AcalaNetwork/waffle-tutorials/hello-world/README.md

 ## About

-This is a basic example how to setup your Waffle development environment as well as testing and deployment configuration to be compatible with Acala EVM+.
+This is a basic example on how to setup your Waffle development environment as well as testing and deployment configuration to be compatible with Acala EVM+.
 It contains a rudimentary [HelloWorld](./contracts/HelloWorld.sol) smart contract and the required configurations and scripts in order to test and deploy it.